Hsu Kuo-yung

-Hsu Kuo-yung (徐國勇 (Xú Guóyǒng); born 7 June 1958) is a Taiwanese politician.
+Hsu Kuo-yung (徐國勇 (Xú Guóyǒng); born 7 June 1958) is a Taiwanese politician and media personality who is currently the Secretary-General of the Democratic Progressive Party since 2025.
 He was a member of the Legislative Yuan from 2005 to 2008, and again in 2016.
-Hsu succeeded Yeh Jiunn-rong as Minister of Interior in July 2018.
+Hsu served as the minister of Interior from 2018 to 2022.
+Later, Hsu become the host for the FTV News political program "National Bravest" from 2023 to 2025.

 Education

 Hsu obtained his bachelor's degree in law from National Chung Hsing University.
+He then earned a Master of Arts in law from National Taiwan Ocean University.

 Political careers

+Hsu served as the Taipei City councillor in 2002 until his inauguration as the member of the Legislative Yuan, in 2005, of the 1st constituency of Taipei City.